reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 Stage and commit.
 Why two steps?
 --------------------------------

 Let us quickly recapitualte what we have learned so far about working with git.
-A typical git workflow would look like this:
+We have seen how a typical git workflow would look like:

 	1. Make changes to your file.
 	2. Add the file to your staging area with :bash:`git add`.